Onelinerhub/onelinerhub/golang/how-to-parse-json-and-convert-to-struct.md

-# How to parse JSON and convert to struct
+# How to parse JSON

 ```go
 package main